1RaY-1/hide-unhide4linux/README.md

-# hide and unhide command for Linux/Termux
+# hide and unhide command for Linux and Termux
-Simple bash scripts (hide.sh and unhide.sh) to hide or make visible files or directories via terminal.
+Simple bash scripts ([hide.sh](https://github.com/1RaY-1/hide-unhide/blob/main/hide.sh) and [unhide.sh](https://github.com/1RaY-1/hide-unhide/blob/main/unhide.sh)) to hide or make visible files or directories via terminal.

 # How it works
-It's simple, 'hide.sh' just adds a dot at the beginning of a file/directory to hide it.
+It's simple, 'hide.sh' just adds a dot at the beginning of a file or directory to hide it.

-And 'unhide.sh' removes the dot at the beginning of a file/directory to make it visible.
+And 'unhide.sh' removes the dot at the beginning of a file or directory to make it visible.

 So instead of typing something like this (to hide): `mv MY_FILE .MY_FILE`